pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 * [Okta](/docs/guides/saml/okta/)

 Members of SSO organizations can login to Pulumi with the organization name auto-filled in the UI by visiting `https://app.pulumi.com/welcome/<organization-name>/sso`.

-## Disconnecting Identity Providers

-In order to disconnect an identity provider you need to select another identity proivder.
-This is also true for SAML SSO.
-To remove SAML SSO configuration, selected a new identity provider.

-1. Navigate to **Settings** > **Access Management**.
-1. Select **Change requirements**.
-1. Select a new identity provider.